 The goal is to have the THRR Adult Guides finalized and available to trained facilitators for the Fall of 2017 and ALL the THRR Guides by the Spring of 2018.

-Go to the Events Calendar to register ($25 fee) for our next facilitator training.
+Click here to register for our next facilitator training.

 Our THRR Guide Team